 Hangovers come with painful and uncomfortable symptoms.
 Hangover stages are common but the severity of each stage and symptom will vary person by person.

 Stages of a Hangover consist of:

-- After a night out of drinking excessively, you wake up the next morning with delirium, confusion, or not feeling your usual self.
+- Waking up.
+After a night out of drinking excessively, you wake up the next morning with delirium, confusion, or not feeling your usual self.

-- The worst feeling is waking up to feel the hangover symptoms are kicking in.
-Some hangover symptoms are: hangover chills, vomiting, nausea, or in many cases, a fever.
+- Feeling Miserable.
+The worst feeling is waking up to feel the hangover symptoms are kicking in.
+Some hangover symptoms are hangover chills, vomiting, nausea, or in many cases, a fever.

-- It is easier to prevent a hangover than to cure one the following day.
-See the suggested tips below.
+- The need for instant relief.
+It is easier to prevent a hangover than to cure one the following day.
+See the suggested actions below to prevent future hangovers.

 - Pace yourself.
 Drink alcoholic beverages slowly.
 Drink water, drinks that have electrolytes, or other non-alcoholic drinks throughout the evening to keep your body hydrated.